Sgt. Delmon R. Bushaw

 Delmon fought for four months to slow the Japanese conquest of the Philippine Islands.
 On April 9, 1942, Delmon became a Prisoner of War when Bataan was surrendered to the Japanese.
 He took part in the death march and was held as a prisoner at Camp O'Donnell and Cabanatuan.

-While a POW at Cabanatuan, Delmon was assigned to the kitchen detail.
+While a POW at Cabanatuan, Delmon was assigned to Barracks 5, Group 3, and given the POW number of 4707.
+He was assigned to the kitchen detail.
 On this detail, the POWs prepared the meals for all the POWs in the camp.
 When meal time came, Delmon would sneak extra food to the other members of A Company.

 Sometime during Delmon's captivity, he was transported by Tottori Maru to Japan.
 The trip lasted from October 8, 1942 until November 11, 1942, with a stop at Formosa.
 In Japan, he was held at the main POW camp at Osaka which was known as Honjo Camp.
 Delmon remained in this camp until it was bombed out and destroyed by fire.
 He and the other POWs were moved twice.
 The new camp became known as Narumi Camp.
 The POWs in the camp were used as slave labor in the manufacturing of wheels.

-After being liberated, Delmon returned to Janesville and married.
-He remained in the military and rose in rank to Chief Warrent Officer.
-Delmon from the retired to Odenton, Maryland, on October 31, 1960.
+After being liberated, Delmon returned to Janesville.
+He married, remained in the military, and rose in rank to Chief Warrent Officer.
+Delmon retired to Odenton, Maryland, on October 31, 1960.
 He died on January 13, 1980, in Maryland.